 Blickstein noted how he makes the distinction between the two terms:

-“When I think of KPIs, I think of them as repeatable activities you do over and over.
+“When I think of KPIs, I think of them as the measurable result of repeatable activities you do over and over.
 It’s the ‘as measured by’ component of an OKR.
 The OKR outlines what will be achieved and the KPI is the measure.
-For example, your OKR is acquire six new clients, as measured by making five phone calls a day and sending out one proposal a day.
+For example, your OKR is ‘Acquire six new clients, as measured by making five phone calls a day and sending out one proposal a day.’
 All of them separately are KPIs.
-But OKRs tie it back to that higher level outcome.”
+But OKRs tie it back to that higher-level outcome.”

 To sum it up:

-- KPIs are a measurable to evaluate the health or success of ongoing activities and quantifiably assess output of individuals or teams.
+- KPIs are metrics that evaluate the health or success of ongoing activities and quantifiably assess the output of individuals or teams.

 Think about it this way.
 OKRs are like your brain.
 It sets plans in motion to improve your life, to make you better.
 KPIs in that sense would be your body.
 It tells you when you need food when you need to sleep, if you need to slow down or what you need to maximize your day.
 You need your brain (OKRs) to reach new heights and you need your body (KPIs) to inform your brain along the way.